bmckenzie93/wild-water-world/README.md

   I also want to make a model that will pop up when I click the buy now button on the home page.
 }

+# 4-14-2020 {
+  Scratch the modal and copy writing, I am going to deploy this bad boy as is and move on!
+I plan on deploying it using Netlify for free and sending it to my buddy Eli for his feedback.
+}